FCOO/fcoo-application/README.md

 Contains the data and methods to get and set setiings for the user.
 See [fcoo/fcoo-settings](https://github.com/FCOO/fcoo-settings) for details

+### CSS Classes

+In `gruntfile.js` for each application (see below) two colors (`color` and `faviconColor`can be defined:

+    fcoo_grunt_plugin: {
+        options: {
+            "application": {
+	        "color"       : "...",
+	        "faviconColor": "...",
+            ...
+        }
+    }

+The following css classes are defined

+    .fcoo-color     /* text-color as default color (white) */ .fcoo-app-color /* text-color as application color (options.application.faviconColor) */

+    .fcoo-background     /* background-color as default color ("FCOO blue")  */ .fcoo-app-background /* background-color as application background color (options.application.color)  */

+The FCOO logo are provided as at SVG-font and can be applied using the css classes

+    .icon-fcoo-logo      /* FCOO logo in default color (white) */ .icon-fcoo-app-logo  /* FCOO logo in the application color (options.application.faviconColor) */

 ### Dependencies and versions
 In `bower.json` of the application correct the `fcoo-application` section in `dependencies` to